moDev05/Calculator/README.md

-# iPhone Calculator Clone
+# Calculator

-This is a simple calculator app built with Flutter and Dart, designed to resemble the iPhone calculator with a modern blue and black color scheme.
+This is a simple calculator app built with Flutter and Dart, designed with a modern blue and black color scheme.

 ## Features